Tuesday, September 10, 2024

 The world knows we’re nuts.
 They treat us as they treat all crazy people, with gentle condescension.
 "Would I have read anything of yours?" they ask, knowing full well that they haven't read anything other than the back of a cereal box in ten years.
 "Oh, I doubt it," you say modestly.
 And there ends the conversation.
 The normal person can now escape safely without troubling their conscience.
 They asked a polite question about writing; their social obligation has been met.

-The Briars Resort, full of nooks and crannies,
+The Briars is full of lovely places

 Of course, there is one other question we get from time to time.
 "Where do your get your ideas from?"
 If you hear this one, back away slowly.
 People who ask this are crazier than you are.